A Better Eternal Perspective On Life Living with Hearing Loss

 I’ve come to terms with the fact that God is using my hearing loss as a way of reaching out to others that I may not even be aware of.

-God uses our trials and suffering, to bring Him Glory and that is why we are put on this earth in the first place.
-We can choose to accept what we’re given in life to use it for good.
+God uses our trials and suffering to bring Him Glory, and that is why we are put on this earth in the first place.
+We can accept and use what we’re given in life for good.

 Choose Better Over Bitter

-Finally, I can tell you, that I choose to be better.
-It didn’t happen overnight, it took time and many mistakes, and I know I will make many more.
+Finally, I can tell you that I chose to be better.
+It didn’t happen overnight; it took time and many mistakes, and I know I will make many more.

 5 Helpful Quotes on Living with an Eternal Perspective on Life